Our Products

 How can I find the size and capacity of the items?

-On every product page, the measurements of each item are provided.
-To see an example, kindly refer to the red-circled section in the picture below.If you can't find the information you need, please do not hesitate to get in touch with us.
+In the product detail column on every product page, the measurements of each item are provided.
+To see an example, kindly refer to the red-circled section in the picture below.If you can't find the information you need, please do not hesitate to contact us.

 -

-For more information on product use, please refer to the description on each product page.
-Here is an example.
+For more details on product use, please refer to the description section on each product page.

 -